-Kasowitz has been recognized as a leading firm in the area of general commercial litigation, reflecting the firm’s significant experience in representing clients in all types of breach of contract, fraud, fraudulent conveyance, tortious interference, unfair competition, RICO, breach of fiduciary duty, negligence, and other commercial actions in state and federal courts throughout the country, as well as in national and international arbitrations and mediations.
+Kasowitz is recognized as a leading firm in the area of general commercial litigation, reflecting the firm’s significant experience in representing clients in all types of breach of contract, fraud, fraudulent conveyance, tortious interference, unfair competition, civil RICO, breach of fiduciary duty, negligence, and other commercial actions in state and federal courts throughout the country, as well as in national and international arbitrations and mediations.
 The firm’s commercial clients include a diverse group of Fortune 500 companies, investment firms and other entities, in a wide-range of industries, including the financial, manufacturing, high-tech, chemical, energy, entertainment, consumer products, pharmaceutical, and telecommunications industries.
 The firm’s philosophy is to aggressively litigate every action, while doing so in a cost-effective manner, in order to best achieve the goals of its clients.

-- Fairfax Financial Holdings Limited, the largest insurance company in Canada, in its $6 billion RICO action against hedge funds, securities analysts and others, in New Jersey state court, alleging that the defendants conspired to target and destroy the company in connection with shorting the company’s stock.
+- Fairfax Financial Holdings Limited, the largest insurance company in Canada, in its $6 billion civil RICO action against hedge funds, securities analysts and others, in New Jersey state court, alleging that the defendants conspired to target and destroy the company in connection with shorting the company’s stock.

 - Hilton Worldwide, in defending a civil action alleging trade secret misappropriation brought by Hilton's competitor, Starwood Hotels & Resorts, and a parallel grand jury investigation by the United States Attorney’s Office for the Southern District of New York.
 The case, described by the media as "Grishamesque," in December 2010, settled after a year of discovery.